epicurus-tech/epicurus/README.md

 # Epicurus

-Epicurus is a tool that allows to generate stryker mutation test configuration based on diff commits.
+Epicurus is a tool that returns modified files based on diff commits.

 ## Prerequisites